Houdini 21.0 Nodes Dynamics nodes

 The strength of the path direction force.

-How much force is applied to make the agents/particle maintain their initial distance to the curve.
+The amount of force applied to make the agents/particles maintain their initial distance to the curve.

 Search Radius

-The maximum distance (in meters) agents will look for the path.
+The maximum distance (in meters) that agents look for the path.

 Anticipation